ESTON-kiam/plp-hackathon/README.md

 - Functional contact form using FormSubmit
 - Location and university details
 - Email and phone contact options
+-one can also reach out to me using the whatsapp by just clicking the whatsapp icon

 ## 📋 Contact Form Configuration